konflux-ci/architecture/architecture/index.md

   by an [Application].
 The user provides and names their [Components] and specifies which git repositories and branches define how the artifact is built.
 The user may add, remove, or change [Components] over the lifespan of an [Application].
-- A [Snapshot] represents a collection of particular OCI artifacts, mapped to the [Components] of an [Application].
+- A [Snapshot] represents a collection of particular OCI artifacts, mapped to [Components].
   A [Snapshot] is owned by an [Application].
 Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
 It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of OCI artifacts.
 [Snapshots] are immutable.
 For a user to "modify" a [Snapshot], they need to create a new [Snapshot] based on an old [Snapshot].
 Old [Snapshots] are garbage collected if not bound to